 Line chart with 7-day, 30-day, 3-month, and 1-year ranges.
 Spot ramping-up trends before they become hospital visits.

-A quarter of your pain, on one screen.
-Color intensity maps to the day's peak NRS — bad weeks jump out visually.
+A quarter of your year, on one screen.
+Color intensity maps to the day's peak severity — bad weeks jump out visually.

 7-day trend delta.
 Worst weekday.
 Severe-day percentage.
 Top trigger correlation.
 Affective language shift.
 Flare vs baseline.
 Only surfaces when there's signal.

 Pick a time.
-Tactu taps you once a day: "How's your pain?"
+Tactu taps you once a day: "How are you feeling?"
 One log keeps the record honest.
 Opt-in, no push spam.

-One tap assembles an AI narrative, pain stats (avg / peak / severe %), flare episodes with durations, top locations, top triggers, medication list, McGill descriptor frequency, Apple Health context averages, and your worst three episodes.
-Share by Messages, email, Files, or print PDF — before any appointment.
+One tap assembles an AI narrative, symptom stats (avg / peak / severe %), a seizure summary (frequency, types, aura/injury), flare episodes with durations, top locations, top triggers, foods logged, medication list, Apple Health context averages, and your worst three episodes.
+Export a clean multi-page PDF or share as text — before any appointment.

 Tactu is a documentation tool, not a medical device.
 It doesn't diagnose, treat, or replace a clinician.
 Always consult your healthcare provider.